-Sedona is ranked as one of the most beautiful places in Arizona and if you’ve seen its red rocks, blue skies, and cacti, you would understand why!
+Sedona holds a well-deserved reputation as one of the most exquisite locations in Arizona.
+If you’ve ever laid eyes upon its magnificent red rocks, expansive blue skies, and abundant cacti, you would understand why!

 Our wedding day was truly the best day of my life!
 Dominick and I had been together since meeting in college five years earlier and we were so excited to be married.
 The entire day was so special and I think one of the biggest reasons why was that we made it exactly what we wanted.